Phillip-Roth/yahoo-finance-api/README.md

 ## Stock.java

-How To Instantiate:
+This class gets pulls all data related to the stock entered.

+### Key Methods

+**Constructor**

+The Stock constructor takes one arugument, the ticker of the stock.

+Example: a Stock object that represents AT&T

-Stock name = new Stock( "ticker of stock" );
+Stock t = new Stock("T");

-Key Methods:

-update() - BY FAR MOST IMPORTANT METHOD!!!
-Nothing will be correct without this method, this method pulls data from
-		yahoo finance so that the data is correct and up to date.

-getAbv() - will return a string containing the ticker. getAsk() - will return a double containing the current ask for the stock. getBid() - will return a double containing the current bid for the stock. getOpen() - will return a double containing the current open of the stock. getDivYield() - will return a double containing the current dividend yield of the stock. getPrevClose() - will return a double containing the previous close of the stock.

-Errors:
+**Update**

+this method pulls data from yahoo finance the first time that it is called it gets all data, and any call after that updates it.

+**Getter Methods**

+Below are the methods to access data related to the Option and what they return.

+* getAbv() - returns a string containing the ticker.
+* getAsk() - returns a double containing the current ask for the stock.
+* getBid() - returns a double containing the current bid for the stock.
+* getOpen() - returns a double containing the current open of the stock.
+* getDivYield() - returns a double containing the current dividend yield of the stock.
+* getPrevClose() - returns a double containing the previous close of the stock.

+**Errors**

 If you ever get an error from the code refering to the website, as long as the ticker is correct this just means that yahoo finance blocked the program from accessing the website for whatever reason.
 Just run it again and it should be